-Administrative and Power Users can upload a TIFF production to the Lexbe eDiscovery Platform (LEP) from the Case>Add Case Documents page using a compressed ZIP file format and the file name ending with the extension ".lexbeupload.zip" (e.g. Prod001.lexbeupload.zip) including a file mapping Excel.
+Administrative and Power Users can upload a TIFF production to the Lexbe eDiscovery Platform (LEP) from the Case>Add Case Documents page using a compressed ZIP file format and the file name ending with the extension ".lexbeupload.zip" (e.g. Prod001.lexbeupload.zip).

 For Windows users: We recommend that WinRAR be installed and used for creating the zip files as part of the LEP upload, production upload, and load file process.
 Other versions of Zip creation programs may work, but we have not tested them and do not support them.
 Versions are available for Windows and in application GUI utilities and as command line utilities.
 Free versions are available and registered versions cost about $35/user.